Richard Clement Moody

-Moody founded the Colony of British Columbia whilst selected to 'found a second England on the shores of the Pacific' by Sir Edward Bulwer-Lytton: who desired to send 'representatives of the best of British culture' who had 'courtesy, high breeding, and urbane knowledge of the world'.
-The British Government deemed Moody to be the definitive 'English gentleman and British Officer'.
-Moody's original title was 'Chief Commissioner of Lands and Works for British Columbia' before he was redesignated the first Lieutenant-Governor of British Columbia: as which he founded the capital of British Columbia, New Westminster, and he has been described as 'the real father of New Westminster'.

-Moody also founded the Cariboo Road and Stanley Park, and named Burnaby Lake after his secretary Robert Burnaby, and Port Coquitlam's 400-foot 'Mary Hill' after his wife, Mary Hawks.
-He designed the first Coat of Arms of British Columbia.
+Moody was selected to "found a second England on the shores of the Pacific" by Sir Edward Bulwer-Lytton: who desired to send 'representatives of the best of British culture' who had 'courtesy, high breeding, and urbane knowledge of the world'.
+The British Government deemed Moody to be the definitive 'English gentleman and British Officer', and his Royal Engineers, Columbia Detachment, were selected for their 'superior discipline and intelligence'.
+Moody's original title was 'Chief Commissioner of Lands and Works for British Columbia' before he was redesignated the first lieutenant governor of British Columbia.
+He founded New Westminster (for which he has been described as 'the real father of New Westminster') and the Cariboo Road and Stanley Park; and named Burnaby Lake after his secretary Robert Burnaby, and Port Coquitlam's 400-foot 'Mary Hill' after his wife, Mary Susannah Hawks.
 Port Moody, and Moody Park and Moody Square in New Westminster, are named after him.

-Moody was a polymath who excelled in engineering, architecture, and music.
-He planned the restoration of Edinburgh Castle using musical chords, for which he was summoned to Windsor Castle for commendation by Queen Victoria and Prince Albert.
-He has been described as "a visionary in a plain land".
+Moody left his personal library behind to become the public library of New Westminster.

+Moody Brook and Moody Creek in the Falkland Islands, and Moody Point in Antarctica, also are named after him.

 Birth and ancestry

-Richard Clement was born, in 1813, at St. Ann's Garrison, Bridgetown, Barbados.
+Arms of Richard Clement Moody (1813–1887), shown over the name of his nephew Commander Thomas Barrington Moody (b.
+1848) of the Royal Navy.

-Richard Clement Moody was born on 13 February 1813 at St. Ann's Garrison, Barbados, into a high church landed gentry family with a history of military service, which included Jacobites who had fought Britain's Protestant monarchy, and had ancestry in common with George Washington, the founder and first President of the United States of America.
+Richard Clement Moody was born on 13 February 1813 at St. Ann's Garrison, Barbados, into a high church landed gentry family with a history of military service in the Royal Engineers, and which included Jacobites and had ancestry in common with George Washington, the founder and first president of the United States of America.

-He was the third of ten children of Colonel Thomas Moody, CRE WI, Kt., and Martha Clement (1784 - 1868), the daughter of the Napoleonic Wars veteran and landowner Richard Clement (1754 - 1829), after whom Moody was named, and aunt of Belgravia cricketers Reynold Clement and Richard Clement.
-His father's English residences were 23 Bolton Street, Mayfair and 13 Curzon Street, Mayfair.
+He was the third of ten children of Colonel Thomas Moody, CRE WI, ADC, Kt. and Martha Clement (1784–1868): who was the daughter of the Napoleonic Wars veteran and Barbados landowner Richard Clement (1754–1829) after whom he was named, and the aunt of Belgravia cricketers Reynold Clement and Richard Clement.
+His father's English residences were 23 Bolton Street, Mayfair, and 13 Curzon Street, Mayfair.

-His paternal cousin was the high church clergyman Clement Moody, Vicar of Newcastle.
-His paternal uncle, Charles Moody, inherited the family's trade in foreign food-commodities and gunpowder.
+His first-cousin was the high church clergyman, theologian, classicist, and freemason, Clement Moody, Vicar of Newcastle.
+His eldest paternal-uncle, Charles Moody, of Longtown, was a gentleman farmer who inherited the family's trade of foreign food-commodities.
 His paternal grandmother was Barbara Blamire of Cumberland, a cousin of William Blamire MP High Sheriff of Cumberland and of the poet Susanna Blamire.